xlladdins/xll/docs/Excel4MacrosH-P.md

   - > If destination is not an integer between 0 and 4, then the
     > \#VALUE\! error value is returned.

->
+> &nbsp;

 **Related Functions**

-PIVOT.ADD.DATA   Adds a field to a PivotTable report as a data field
+PIVOT.ADD.DATA&nbsp;&nbsp;&nbsp;Adds a field to a PivotTable report as a data field

-PIVOT.ADD.FIELDS   Adds fields to a PivotTable report
+PIVOT.ADD.FIELDS&nbsp;&nbsp;&nbsp;Adds fields to a PivotTable report

-PIVOT.FIELD.GROUP   Creates groups within a PivotTable report
+PIVOT.FIELD.GROUP&nbsp;&nbsp;&nbsp;Creates groups within a PivotTable report

-PIVOT.FIELD.PROPERTIES   Changes the properties of a field inside a PivotTable report
+PIVOT.FIELD.PROPERTIES&nbsp;&nbsp;&nbsp;Changes the properties of a field inside a PivotTable report

-PIVOT.FIELD.UNGROUP   Ungroups all selected groups within a PivotTable report
+PIVOT.FIELD.UNGROUP&nbsp;&nbsp;&nbsp;Ungroups all selected groups within a PivotTable report

-PIVOT.ITEM   Moves an item within a PivotTable report
+PIVOT.ITEM&nbsp;&nbsp;&nbsp;Moves an item within a PivotTable report

-PIVOT.ITEM.PROPERTIES   Changes the properties of an item within a header field
+PIVOT.ITEM.PROPERTIES&nbsp;&nbsp;&nbsp;Changes the properties of an item within a header field

-PIVOT.REFRESH   Refreshes a PivotTable report
+PIVOT.REFRESH&nbsp;&nbsp;&nbsp;Refreshes a PivotTable report

-PIVOT.SHOW.PAGES   Creates new sheets in the workbook containing the active cell
+PIVOT.SHOW.PAGES&nbsp;&nbsp;&nbsp;Creates new sheets in the workbook containing the active cell

-PIVOT.TABLE.WIZARD   Creates an empty PivotTable report
+PIVOT.TABLE.WIZARD&nbsp;&nbsp;&nbsp;Creates an empty PivotTable report

 Return to [top](#H)